 The course is designed for adults with minimal to zero tech expertise to provide them with the opportunity not only to learn to code, but to gain valuable experience of the world of work, and insight into how a fast growth fintech business operates.
 The curriculum focuses heavily on offering hands on experience, in addition to theoretical training.

-Mark Sheldon, Chief Technology Officer of Sidetrade commented: We are delighted to get Code Academy back up and running in 2021.
+Mark Sheldon, CTO of Sidetrade commented: We are delighted to get Code Academy back up and running in 2021.
 We have had some fantastic candidates come through the programme since we first launched in 2018, and the majority of those that went on to be recruited at Sidetrade are still with us, demonstrating the strength of the programme and the calibre of individuals we receive interest from.
 I am excited to see what fresh talent this year will bring.